• Find My Drone

 Download the Consumer Drones version unless you own a Phantom or a Matrice.
 That single version covers everything from the Mini 2 to the Mavic 4 Pro.

-DJI Assistant 2 runs on Windows 7 and later (64-bit) and macOS 10.14 (Mojave) and later.
+DJI Assistant 2 is a free download for both Windows and Mac, straight from DJI's official site.
+It supports Windows 7, 10, and 11 (64-bit) and macOS 10.14 (Mojave) and later.
 The macOS version requires you to grant the application Accessibility permissions in System Settings > Privacy and Security after the first launch.
 On newer Macs running Ventura or Sonoma, you may also need to allow the DJI USB driver under Security settings before the drone is recognized.

 How to Connect Your DJI Drone